gmitch215/gmitch/cv.md

 - Server to Client communication mod and library for Minecraft: Java Edition
 - Allows plugins to directly communicate with clients using instructions
 - Allows plugins to use client information and events to create more interactive experiences
+- Allows plugins to retrieve client information for a better game experience

 ### [LevelZ File Format](https://github.com/LevelZ-File)